 The Beginning of Mountain Biking

-Cycling has become a central part of my life.
+Over the years, cycling has become a central part of my life.
 It is no longer just a means to stay fit or get from A to B but has become a lifestyle that is intrinsically embedded in my daily routine.
-I often think about what it is that draws me so magically towards the sport and always end up with the same answers.
-It is simply a fantastic feeling to be in the nature while surfing trails, challenging one’s ability to push for new heights, and meet amazing people in the process.
-Like so many of us, I thought about how to turn my passion into a job, and finally in 2015 made the decision together with a riding buddy of mine, to set up a mountain bike touring business accompanied by a sport apparel import venture.
-It is certainly nerve-racking and uncertain but determination and the love for the sport is driving me along the way.
+I often think about what it is that draws me so magically towards the sport and always end up with the same conclusion.
+It is simply an amazing feeling to be in the nature shredding trails, challenging one’s ability to push limits, and meet amazing people in the process.